The Warren Crescent Housing Development – Risky, Reckless and Ruthless

 No flows occur the length of the swale.
 The swale will only have water within the swale due to the back of flows from the sub base limestone, this occurs during the 1:100 year storm events.”
 (Ref: SDS)

 To put it more bluntly, 95% of the SUDS is pointless.
-(S2 purple, 50m) and does not achieve the stated aim, the only reasonable explanation for proceeding with a defective or at least redundant design as reported by SDS, on valuable green space appears to be the reluctance of the Council to have to justify the unjustifiable as part of a new Planning Variation which would subject the risk to the Fen to public scrutiny.
+(S2 purple, 50m long) and does not achieve the stated aim, the only reasonable explanation for proceeding with a defective or at least redundant design as reported by SDS, on valuable green space appears to be the reluctance of the Council to have to justify the unjustifiable as part of a new Planning Variation which would subject the risk to the Fen to public scrutiny – these grounds would NOT be a material consideration in planning law making planning approval in effect invalid.

 This water is far less likely to percolate along part of the perched water table as it will create an erosion channel and small spring, or will infiltrate directly down to the Lye Brook level below, reducing the flows to the West Fen, and causing a landslip as advised: